Not all life insurance carriers judge high cholesterol cases the same way.

 - Ate Cheerios or oatmeal almost every morning for breakfast.
 Whole grains and oats are supposed to lower cholesterol.

 - Started taking fish oil.

-- Probably most important change I made was the vigorous exercise routine I started in January 2011 called P90x.
-It’s basically 90 days of butt kicking workouts.
+- Probably the most important change I made was the vigorous exercise routine I started in January 2011 called P90x.
+It’s basically 90 days of butt-kicking workouts.